AmitPandey-Research/solution-amit-pandey/SUBMISSION.md

     - *Pros*: Modularity, specialization, easier maintenance, and clear flow control via LangGraph.
     - *Trade-offs*: Increased initial setup complexity compared to a monolithic approach, and careful state management is required across graph transitions.

-- **API Key Management**:
-    - *Decision*: API keys are currently in a `constants.py` file.
-    - *Pros*: Simple for development and local testing.
-    - *Trade-offs*: Not secure for production.
-The documentation recommends moving to environment variables for a production deployment.

 ## 4. Project Structure and Components